-I arrived in the afternoon, and went to check out the beach after checking in.
-The sand is soft beneath your feet, an even strip stretching end to end.
+I arrived in the afternoon, and went to check out the beach after checking into my hotel.
+The sand is soft beneath your feet, an even strip of beach stretching end to end.
 There were quite a few people enjoying the evening there, families and friends just walking or playing about.
 Even swimming.

 I’m a tad sceptical about swimming in Port Dickson.
 Not that I’m squeamish or anything.
 It’s just that the beach receives the water discharge of the town, at least.
 And perhaps other surface flows.
 Damn sure the refinery discharges to the shore somewhere nearby too.
 I’m not entirely sure how far offshore the various outfalls go, but if it’s an old outfall it may not go very far.

-As with many weekend recreational spots in the country, invariably there would be vendors hawking the toys of the season.
+As with many weekend recreational spots in Malaysia, invariably there would be vendors hawking the toys of the season.
 Or the classics – like soap bubbles.

-My American colleague-friend tells me of the soap bubbles that she blows back home.
-Stupendously long bubbles that occasionally result in minor traffic mayhem when they slip away towards roads.
-She can’t get them anywhere that large here.
+My American expat colleague tells me of the soap bubbles that she blows back home.
+A home concontion, they’re stupendously long bubbles that occasionally result in minor traffic mayhem when they slip away towards roads.
+She complains she can’t get them anywhere that large here.
 She reckons it’s the higher amount of particulates in the air that makes the bubble pop long before it ever gets that big.

-Nonetheless the children at the beach knew nothing of that.
+Nonetheless the children playing at blowing bubbles at the beach did not know how big their bubbles could have gotten.
 And they did manage to scatter quite impressive bubbles upon the breeze.

 There is a little sand bar of an islet just off the low water line of Port Dickson beach.
 Mangroves dot the surface, its branches and raised maze of roots casting a picture perfect profile against the gold of the setting sun.

 The sea flows towards shore around the sand bar.
 So the waters curve round and meet on the landward side.
 At low tide you can see the two flows lap over each other.